CognitiveScale/cortex-fabric-examples/Fork and Join/Readme.md

-# Merge Results Skills Example
+# Fork and Join Example
-This example demonstrates how to use `Merge Results` accelerator skill to merge multiple skills results using `Merge Results` accelerator.
+This example demonstrates how to use `Merge Results` accelerator skill to merge multiple skills results.

 `Merge Results` is not part of this repo, find in `cortex-accelerator` repo and Deploy from there https://github.com/CognitiveScale/cortex-accelerators